The Drone Services Industry Is In Big Trouble. Here Is The One Thing You Can Do To Stop Losing Money

-The sleek, sophisticated, accessible, and less expensive hardware makes it very easy for an amateur with little flight experience to operate these modern marvels safely.
+The sleek, sophisticated, accessible, and less expensive hardware makes it very easy for an amateur with little flight experience to safely operate these modern marvels.

-The minimum skill required to fly a drone effectively has declined dramatically, enabled by a corresponding improvement in UAV hardware and software.
+The minimum skill required to fly a drone effectively has declined dramatically, enabled by corresponding UAV hardware and software improvement.

 Drone usage mushroomed across all sectors.
 The drone industry was in full bloom.